valyrian24052/Gyan-Setu/README.md

 # LLM Chatbot Framework

-This repository contains the LLM Chatbot Framework, a flexible framework for building educational LLM-powered chatbots with fine-tuning capabilities.
+This repository contains the LLM Chatbot Framework, a flexible framework for building and evaluating educational LLM-powered chatbots with fine-tuning capabilities.

 ## Repository Structure